valentinaantonov58885/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, and only after profiling and identifying bottlenecks.
 Remember that optimizing too early can lead to unnecessary complexity, bugs, and wasted time.

+# 2023-12-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, break them down into smaller, manageable steps.
+By planning ahead and staying organized, you can avoid last-minute panic and stress.

+Use version control systems, such as Git, to manage your code and collaborate with others.
+These systems will keep track of your changes, allowing you and your team to work together more efficiently.
+Make sure to commit and push your updates regularly to ensure a clean and organized repository.